-At Meeting of Minds X (Madrid, Spain, 17–18 April, 2018), a scientific forum initiated, organised and funded by Shire, a panel of eminent ADHD specialists (Professor Philip Asherson, Professor Patrick Bolton, Professor Tobias Banaschewski, Professor David Coghill, Professor David Daley, Dr Martin Gignac, Dr Bruno Nazar and Professor Luis Rohde) discussed clinical guidelines in detail during a discussion forum moderated by Dr Duncan Manders entitled “Clinical guidelines for the diagnosis and management of ADHD in children, adolescents and adults: updates, similarities and differences”.
+At Meeting of Minds X (Madrid, Spain, 17–18 April 2018), a scientific forum initiated, organised and funded by Shire, now part of Takeda, a panel of eminent ADHD specialists (Professor Philip Asherson, Professor Patrick Bolton, Professor Tobias Banaschewski, Professor David Coghill, Professor David Daley, Dr Martin Gignac, Dr Bruno Nazar and Professor Luis Rohde) discussed clinical guidelines in detail during a discussion forum moderated by Dr Duncan Manders entitled “Clinical guidelines for the diagnosis and management of ADHD in children, adolescents and adults: updates, similarities and differences”.
 Please select the videos below to view a summary of the discussions.

 Overview of approaches to guideline development

 Similarities and differences between the guidelines

 Non-pharmacological versus pharmacological treatments in guidelines

 How is evidence rated when deciding how to incorporate it into a guideline?